Teenage Joans: 2018–2020: Formation and "By the Way"

-The pair met in 2018 when introduced by a mutual friend at Northern Sound Systems when Blakers was searching for a band-mate.
+The pair met in 2018 when introduced by a mutual friend at Northern Sound System when Blakers was searching for a band-mate.
 At the time of their music releasing, Borg attended Gleeson College, making the band eligible for the Unearthed High competition, which they went on to win.
 They performed at Laneway Festival and A Day of Clarity in 2019.

-2021–present: Taste of Me
+2021–2022: Taste of Me

 On 14 January 2021, Teenage Joans released "Something About Being Sixteen", the lead single from their debut extended play.
 On 26 March, the duo released the single "Ice Cream", and announced their forthcoming debut EP, Taste of Me.
 On 27 May, they released the single "Wine".
 Taste of Me was released on 28 May 2021.
 Taste of Me received positive reviews, and was included in Australian music publication The Music's mid-year list of their top 25 albums of the year to date.
 On 19 November, the duo were announced as the recipients of seven awards at the 2021 South Australian Music Awards.
 On 6 March 2022, the duo were announced to support Foo Fighters alongside the Chats on the Australian leg of their upcoming tour, before all tour dates were cancelled following the death of Foo Fighters drummer Taylor Hawkins.
 On 29 April, they release the single "Terrible" and announced that they had signed to record label Domestic La La, run by James Tidswell of Violent Soho.

+2023–present: The Rot That Grows Inside My Chest

+On 2 May 2023, Teenage Joans returned with their first new song since early 2022.
+"Superglue" was released alongside a music video, followed by "Candy Apple" on 10 August 2023.
+That same day, the band announced their debut studio album, The Rot That Grows Inside My Chest, would be releasing on 13 October 2023 as their first album release with Domestic La La.

+In 2024, the band released their debut short film, a visual accompaniment for The Rot That Grows Inside My Chest.
+It was directed by Jamie Al Kayyali and stars the duo playing fictionalised versions of themselves.
+They held premiere screenings in Sydney, Melbourne, and Adelaide.

+Teenage Joans are scheduled to play at new festival in the Adelaide suburb of Modbury, A Day in the Gully, on 28 February 2026, along with Ball Park Music, The Living End, Chet Faker, Pete Murray, and others.